 How much does a property inspection business make?

 A home inspection business is a business that provides property inspections to buyers of residential properties, when wondering how profitable is a home inspection business, the answer is first checking how much are your new competitors are charging, The inspections are conducted by a qualified professional who looks for defects that could affect the value and marketability of the property.
 The cost of a home inspection varies depending on geographic location and the type of inspection being performed, but typically estimates can range from $150 to $400.

 How to grow a property inspection business?

+After buying a property inspection business for sale you goal next should be top grow it!
 A property inspection business is a great investment for a lot of reasons.
 For one, the demand for this type of service is always high, and it's not going to be going anywhere anytime soon.
 There are also plenty of opportunities to expand the business in many different ways, By following some of the steps below and considering these factors, you can successfully grow your property inspection business.

 To grow your property inspection business, consider these steps:

 Offer More Services: Expand your offerings beyond property inspections.
 Add services like roof or termite inspections to attract more clients.